ieeeuoft/react-workshop-2025/README.md

 4. Run `cd React_workshop`
 5. Run `npm install`
 6. Run `npm run dev`.
 You should be able to see the App at http://localhost:3000 after running this command
+7. Create an account at https://manage.exchangeratesapi.io
+8. Navigate to https://manage.exchangeratesapi.io/dashboard, you should see your API access key.
+This key is confidential, **DO NOT SHARE IT WITH ANYONE OR COMMIT IT TO A GITHUB!!!** We'll be using this key later

+Please create your own account from that website and replace the API key in `workshop/my-project/app/exchange/page.tsx` with your own access key!!!
+Otherwise, the App may fail if the given API access key limit is reached

+To navigate to the `solution` branch, run `git solution exchange`

 ## 2. Repo structure
 The repository has four branches - `master`, `HTML`, `counter`, `exchange`, and `password`.
 Each branch corresponds to a milestone for the workshop